 2. Training Pants

 Has your toddler been dropping major hints that she wants to start potty training?
-If so, now is a good time to pick up toddler training pants to help her dress for potty training success!
+If so, now is a good time to toddler boy training pants or toddler girl training pants to help her dress for potty training success!

 3. Pull-On Leggings and Pants